chipzx92/DataEngineeringI320/docs/presentations/sql/grouping/index.md

 ORDER BY ticket_sales_revenue DESC
 LIMIT 5;
 ```
-3. How many tickets were sold byt the top 5 bands? (select band name, ticket sales revenue, avg ticket price, and # of tickets)
+3. How many tickets were sold by the top 5 bands? (select band name, ticket sales revenue, avg ticket price, and # of tickets)
 ```sql
 SELECT b.name AS band_name,
        SUM(price) AS ticket_sales_revenue,